Vote Christopher Hoyt For State Senate From Rutland County! :)

 moved into West Haven and everyone’s taxes in town

 literally went up about 30% that year as a result.
-So, small
+So,

-large difference, overall.
+make a large difference, overall.

 Granted, this would be a small step in the overall grand-